HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/pipeline-portability.md

 ### How do I submit a pipeline to the Portability Service?

 HCA pipelines are automatically submitted to this service as a part of our development process.
-If you are interested in submitting a pipeline to the *Portability Service*, please contact us (data-help@humancellatlas.org).
+If you are interested in submitting a pipeline to the Portability Service, please contact us (data-help@humancellatlas.org).